MQuenu/Mirage-DBLa/README.md

 #### Varia_excel_parser.R ####

-A R script used to parse the Varia GEM result output into a single tab-delimited file
+A R script used to parse the Varia GEM excel spreadsheet into a single tab-delimited file

 Usage: